aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/customizing-charts/_index.md

 {{% alert color="primary" %}}

-Currently, Aspose.Cells only supports custom charts that combine pie, line, column, and column stack charts but more charts will be supported in future releases.
+Currently, Aspose.Cells only supports custom charts that combine pie, line, column, and column stack charts, but more charts will be supported in future releases.

 {{% /alert %}}

 {{< app/cells/assistant language="nodejs-cpp" >}}